mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/debug_rhinowip_mac.md

 ...which are all contained within the `Rhinoceros.app` bundle.

 We want to target those found in the `RhinoWIP.app` bundle.
 Unfortunately, Xamarin Studio does not allow you to browse to references that are contained within an application bundle.
-We will have to use a text editor to change these references so that they target the appropriate versions contained in RhinoWIP.
+We will have to "manually" change these references so that they target the appropriate versions contained in RhinoWIP.

 #### Step-by-Step